 When prospecting is a major part of your job, it’s important to know how to do it well.
 Adaptive selling is the key to efficiently starting and building strong business relationships.
 With an accurate understanding of personality differences, you can better understand what your customers want, why they want it, and how they want to communicate in the buying process.

-Adapting your communication based on your prospect’s personality will help you reach them more effectively so you can create lasting connections and build a solid clientele or customer base.
+Adapting your communication based on your prospect’s personality will help you reach them more effectively so you can create lasting connections and build solid relationships.